 The MGS have been deeply involved in the conceptual shaping and in advocating for a Global Framework on strengthening environmental governance and law, which the international community took up in UNGA Resolution 73/333.
 As set forth by the MGS representatives involved, it is important for the Framework to have the five important elements: objectives, targets, indicators, means of implementation and review mechanisms.
 With these elements, societies will have the necessary tools to measure progress and hold governments and the private sector to account (Leida Rijnhout).
-UNEP has to step up to the plate to ensure that this international governance architecture is enforced, which will ultimately translate the many conventions into tangible actions.
-As a result, once adopted it will ensure that all UNEAs work (Yayha Msunga).
-The Global Framework will form the backbone of UNEP's environmental performance review procedures discussed below.
+UNEP has to step up to the plate to ensure that this international governance architecture is enforced.
+If this resolution is given teeth, it may contribute to strengthening the many MEAs and conventions and provide them with more tools to produce tangible results (Yayha Msunga).
+The Global Framework could form the backbone of UNEP's environmental performance review procedures which are discussed below.

-UNEP should increase its attention on the key role of Rio Principle 10 in achieving the transition to sustainability.
-It must be a leader in spreading access to information laws, norms and practices around the world, in accordance with Paragraph 16 of the Malmoe Declaration, which states that "[t]he role of civil society at all levels should be strengthened through freedom of access to environmental information to all, broad participation in environmental decision-making, as well as access to justice on environmental issues".
+Inspired by Principle 10 of the Rio Principles (1992), paragraph 16 of the Malmoe Declaration adopted in 2000, states that "[t]he role of civil society at all levels should be strengthened through freedom of access to environmental information to all, broad participation in environmental decision-making, as well as access to justice on environmental issues".
+Importantly, the Malmoe declaration also calls on member states' to "promote conditions to facilitate the ability of all parts of society to have a voice and to play an active role in creating a sustainable future".